-It is possible that Live programs may be produced in HLG10 (a Foundation Ultra HD format); however, some service providers may favor PQ10 delivery making it necessary to convert HLG10 encoded content into PQ10.
+It is possible that Live programs may be produced in HLG10 (as defined in the Orange Book [O02] Foundation Ultra HD format); however, some service providers may favor PQ10 delivery making it necessary to convert HLG10 encoded content into PQ10.
 This conversion can be accomplished with a static or programmable 3D LUT prior to encoding.
 Note that this conversion involves a translation from a scene-referred relative signal (HLG10) to a display-referred absolute signal (PQ10).
 As such, a target peak luminance needs to be established as part of the LUT conversion function.
-ITU-R Report BT.2390 [6] recommends using a nominal peak luminance of 1,000 cd/m2, so that value may be used; i.e., the nominal peak value of the HLG signal (100% HLG) would map to the PQ value of 1,000 cd/m2.
-HLG10 production signal flows should preserve overshoot levels above nominal video range (up to 1810 cd/m2 white) with an HLG10 overall system gamma of 1.2 (EBU r103, "Video signal tolerance in Digital Television Systems [106].).
+ITU-R Report BT.2390 [6] recommends using a nominal peak luminance of 1,000 cd/m2, so that value may be used; i.e., the nominal peak value of the HLG signal (100% HLG) with a system gamma of 1.2 would map to the PQ value of 1,000 cd/m2.
+At this level, HLG10 will preserve overshoot levels above nominal video range (up to 1810 cd/m2 white at 109%) where the HLG10 overall system gamma equals 1.2.
+However the EBU recommends a peak of 105% (preserving up to 1391 cd/m2 white) (EBU r103, "Video signal tolerance in Digital Television Systems [106].).